startupjs/startupjs/packages/startupjs/README.md

 ### `beforeSession`

-Use this hook to execute code before the session.
+Use this hook to execute code before initializing session data.

 ```js
   APP.on('beforeSession', expressApp => {